matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 [MSC2228](https://github.com/matrix-org/matrix-doc/pull/2228) in order to get the easier per-room semantics landed.

-## Problem:
+## Problem

 Matrix is inherently a protocol for storing and synchronising conversation history, and various parties may wish to control how long that history is stored for.

- * Users may wish to specify a maximum age for their messages for privacy purposes, for instance:
-   * to avoid their messages (or message metadata) being profiled by unscrupulous or compromised homeservers
-   * to avoid their messages in public rooms staying indefinitely on the public record
-   * because of legal/corporate requirements to store message history for a limited period of time
-   * because of legal/corporate requirements to store messages forever (e.g. FOIA)
-   * to provide "ephemeral messaging" semantics where messages are best-effort deleted after being read.
- * Room admins may wish to specify a retention policy for all messages in a room.
-   * A room admin may wish to enforce a lower or upper bound on message retention on behalf of its users, overriding their preferences.
-   * A bridged room should be able to enforce the data retention policies of the remote rooms.
- * Server admins may wish to specify a retention policy for their copy of given rooms, in order to manage disk space.
+Room administrators, for instance, may wish to control how long a message can be stored (e.g. to comply with corporate/legal requirements to store message history for at least a specific amount of time), or how early a message can be deleted (e.g. to address privacy concerns of the room's members, to avoid messages staying in the public record forever, or to comply with corporate/legal requirements to only store specific kinds of information for a limited amount of time).

+Additionally, server administrators may also wish to control how long message history is kept in order to better manage their server's disk space, or to enforce corporate/legal requirements for the organisation managing the server.

-Additionally, we would like to provide this behaviour whilst also ensuring that users generally see a consistent view of message history, without lots of gaps and one-sided conversations where messages have been automatically removed.
+We would like to provide this behaviour whilst also ensuring that users generally see a consistent view of message history, without lots of gaps and one-sided conversations where messages have been automatically removed.

-At the least, it should be possible for people participating in a conversation to know the expected lifetime of the other messages in the conversation **at the time they are sent** in order to know how best to interact with them (i.e. whether they are knowingly participating in a ephemeral conversation or not).

 We would also like to set the expectation that rooms typically have a long message retention - allowing those who wish to use Matrix to act as an archive